trixi-framework/Trixi.jl/docs/src/performance.md

 ```math
 n_\text{DOFs,DGSEM} = \{\text{number of elements}\} \cdot \{\text{number of nodes per element}\} = 8 \cdot 5 \cdot 5 = 200.
 ```
-Similarly, for a finite volume-type scheme on a mesh with 8 elements, the total number of DOFs would be (independent of the number of spatial dimensions)
+In contrast, for a finite volume-type scheme on a mesh with 8 elements, the total number of DOFs would be (independent of the number of spatial dimensions)
 ```math
 n_\text{DOFs,FV} = \{\text{number of elements}\} = 8,